utdemir/distributed-dataset/README.md

 ## Contributing

-* This is pretty new, so I am open to ideas, improvements or new backends.
+I am open to contributions; any issue, PR or opinion is more than welcome.